All you need to know about the Premier 15s

 Last season's position: Third

-Wasps had an improved season, partly thanks to the dynamic sevens players they signed including Celia Quansah and Meg Jones.
+Wasps had an improved season, partly thanks to the dynamic sevens players they signed, including Celia Quansah and Meg Jones.

 They beat Saracens 26-24 and had one of the biggest victories in the league's history when they defeated DMP Durham Sharks 105-0 in the regular season.